docker/docs/storage/storagedriver/index.md

 The total disk space used by all of the running containers on disk is some combination of each container's `size` and the `virtual size` values.
-If multiple containers started from the same exact image, the total size on disk for these containers would be SUM (`size` of containers) plus one container's (`virtual size`- `size`).
+If multiple containers started from the same exact image, the total size on disk for these containers would be SUM (`size` of containers) plus one image size (`virtual size`- `size`).

 This also does not count the following additional ways a container can take up